xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

    `aibece`

 Now try some nested IF's.
 Try anything you like,  including some badly formed statements.
-Just  remember that 'e' is not a legal "other" statement.
+Just  remember that `e` is not a legal "other" statement.